 But the festivities belie the somber truth.

 Coal still provides the vast majority of the electricity coming out of America’s wall outlets.
-Yet coal production here has since 2008.
+Yet coal production here has decreased by 15% since 2008.
 This is in part due to power plants switching to cheaper sources of energy, such as natural gas.
 And due to competition from coal mined in countries where labor is cheap.
 It’s also the result of stricter environmental regulations in the United States itself.

 The boom years are a thing of the past.
 The population of West Frankfort has shrunk from 20,000 to around 8,000.
 Young people listen to their elders brag about the rough and tumble days of working in the coal mines.
 But for the young people here today, there is no work.